|[ Top ]||Hot Rolled Asphalt and Bituminous Macadam|

-TOO HOT- AND FOR TOO LONG - DAMAGING THE PROPERTIES OF THE BITUMEN
+BITUMEN BEING TOO HOT- AND FOR TOO LONG - WILL DAMAGE THE PROPERTIES OF THE BITUMEN BINDER

 EXCEEDING SPECIFIED TEMPERATURES WILL DAMAGE THE PROPERTIES OF A BITUMINOUS BINDER TO A GREATER OR LESSER DEGREE DEPENDING UPON THE ACTUAL TEMPERATURE ACHIEVED DURING MIXING, AND THE LENGTH OF TIME AT WHICH THE MATERIAL IS HELD AT THE ELEVATED TEMPERATURE

 MONITORING TEMPERATURES OF BINDER STORAGE, BITUMINOUS MIXTURE PRODUCTION AND STORAGE, INCLUDING TIME ON THE LORRY, AND AT THE TIME OF LAYING IS EXTREMELY IMPORTANT.